jakobpfeifer135/Work-day-scheduler/README.md

 # Work-day-scheduler
 a simple calendar application that allows a user to save events for each hour of a typical working day.
+## Mentions
+thanks @ tutor and TA's for this assignment